DasaSaiPooja/Azurework/README.md

     ``` bash
     scp /path/to/local/file <username>@<vm-ip>:/path/on/remote/vm
     ```
-5. Create load balancer manually using arm template.Configure basic settings.Once the load balancer is set up, you can test it by accessing your application through the load balancer's public IP or DNS name.
+5. Create load balancer manually using arm template.Configure basic settings.Connect load balancer to linux virtual machine.Once the load balancer is set up, you can test it by accessing your application through the load balancer's public IP or DNS name.